deltachat/deltachat-desktop/README.md

 2. Change `version` field in `package.json` to `X.Y.Z`.
 3. Update, commit and push `static/chat.delta.desktopp.appdata.xml`
    with the new release information.
-4. Commit and push modified `package.json` (repeat until release is ready).
+4. Regenerate `package-lock.json` using `npm install`, commit and push modified `package.json` and `package-lock.json` (repeat until release is ready).
 5. Once done, publish the release on github, which will create the tag.
+6. File an issue at
+   https://github.com/flathub/chat.delta.desktop/issues to make a new release.

 Also see <https://www.electron.build/configuration/publish>